hactazoff/AVR-Reileta/README.md

 >Tips: If you use `@me` as user `:id`, you can get the information about the current user.
 You can find a user by its ID or its name.
 The `:server` parameter is optional and only needed if you want to get the information of a user on a specific server.
 You can't not use ids with starting with `@`, because they are reserved for the system.
-For example `@me` is the current user, `@server` is the server, and `@admin` is the main admin of the server.
+For example `@me` is the current user, `@root` is the root user, and `@admin` is the main admin of the server.

 - [GET /api/users](#get-apiusers) - Get all users
 - [GET /api/users/:id](#get-apiusersid) - Get a user information